LDurham89/CNN_Cancer_Detection/README.md

 All of my python code is presented in the 'CNN project - final version.ipynb' file.
 This file is a notebook which also shows relevant visualisations and commentary.

 The data used is taken from the kaggle page here: https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images.
 The data consists of images, each showing a 50 x 50 pixel region from a breast scan.
 The original data consists of nearly 300,000 images and is around 4Gb in size.
 This is far too big for my machine to process in an acceptable amount of time, and so I created a much smaller smaple data set that would allow me to learn and compelte this project.
-This sample data is saved in this repository and there are two options for accessing it:

-- I have created a folder called 'Sample_data'.
+This sample data is saved in this repository in a folder called 'Sample_data'.
 This contains two subfolders (one for each pseudopatient), each of which also contains two subfolders(one for cancerous images and one for non-cancerous images), in which you can find the .png image files.
-- The other option is to download the 'Data' zip folder and extract the files onto your machine.
+Probably the best way to access the data is navigate to the root of the repository, then click on the green 'code' button, and download all the file files in the repo to your machine.

 __Usage instructions:__